waffle-gl/waffle/README.txt

     Archlinux: pacman -S libxslt docbook-xsl
     Fedora: yum install libxslt docbook-style-xsl

-If you enable support for a given platform (for example, -Dwaffle_has_glx=1), then CMake will complain if the necessary libraries are not installed.
+If you choose to enable support for a given platform (for example, -Dwaffle_has_glx=1), then CMake will complain if the necessary libraries are not installed.
+Listed below are the required packages for each platform.

+If you install Mesa from source, then Mesa must be configured with option `--with-egl-platforms=PLATFORM_LIST`, where PLATFORM_LIST is a comman-separated list of any combination of "x11", "wayland", and "drm".

+    - GLX:
+        - Archlinux: pacman -S libgl libxcb libx11
+        - Fedora: yum install mesa-libGL-devel libxcb-devel libX11-devel

+    - X11/EGL:
+        - all: If you choose to install Mesa from source, use --with-egl-platforms=x11.
+        - Archlinux: pacman -S libegl libxcb libx11
+        - Fedora: yum install mesa-libEGL-devel libxcb-devel libX11-devel

+    - Wayland:
+        - all: Install wayland>=1.0 from source.
+        - all: Install mesa-9.1-devel from source.
+Use --with-egl-platforms=wayland.

+    - GBM:
+        - all: Install mesa-9.1-devel from source.
+Use --with-egl-platforms=drm.
+        - Archlinux: pacman -S systemd
+        - Fedora: yum install libudev-devel

 Installing